semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     The BMI of a person with 77.0 kg and 1.88 m is 21.786

+Find the jupyter notebook version of this post at my GitHub profile [here.](https://github.com/semasuka/blog/blob/gh-pages/ipynb/introduction%20to%20python%20data%20types%2C%20operators%20and%20variables.ipynb)

 Thank you for reading this tutorial.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
-Cheers, and keep learning!
+Remember keep learning!